simianarmy/outdoors/src/entries/great-western-divide.md

   the PCT/JMT trail, traffic increased dramatically - not surprising for Labor day weekend.

-  Next time I will bring a fishing rod - all the lakes were jumping with fishies!
+  ### Fun facts

+  Stung on the nose by a rude bee

   Hiked through the remnants of a still-smoldering fire above the Sphinx Trail junction.
 Spoke with a firefighter and hiked past one for their staging camps.

+  Took the wrong bearing just before Thunder pass and had to backtrack for an hour after figuring out the error.
+There was nowhere to go but straight up 1000 ft walls, so pretty obvious that I was off track.
+Still managed to only use map & compass on the entire x-country leg though.

+  Broke yet another trecking pole on the talus boulder traverse.

+  Ascended a very steep chute to McLeod Pass.
+Wish I had a helmet for it.

   Saw quite a few bears.
-One climbing down from a tree in the parking lot, one cub/yearling in the bushes next to the trail, and a couple across a river.
+One climbing down from a tree in the parking lot(!), one cub/yearling in the bushes next to the trail, and a couple across a river.
   Just missed a rattlesnake or two.

+  Next time I will bring a fishing rod - all the lakes were jumping with fishies!

 <iframe
 src='https://www.gaiagps.com/public/wqhkAwvJ4Xc5M3niE9M5FZTO?embed=True'